nprapps/nprapps.github.com/_posts/2014-02-20-news-picture-editor.markdown

 Do you find [magic in the mundane](http://www.npr.org/2014/01/29/266757131/welcome-to-oil-country-a-modern-day-gold-rush-in-north-dakota)?

 The visuals team is looking for a **News Picture Editor**.
-It's a new and important role.
+It's a new and important role, fit for an experienced editor.
 You’ll rethink our photographic approach to daily news.
 You’ll work on stories that matter, at a place people love.
 You’ll invent new ways to see stories and teach them to our newsroom.

 You'll work fast and hard.
 You'll have a damned good time.